vtta2008/PLM/Maya_tk/README.md

 # mayaModules

-This is the package which using for maya only.
+This is the package using for maya only.

 userLibrary is the place you can save out your work as personal assets could be used in any project.
 It has 4 types which will be automatically read data individually: Camera, Controller, Modeling, Lighting.